yutsengwei/templates/oss_docs/PULL_REQUEST_TEMPLATE.md

 ## Customer Impact
 Please describe any customer facing impact of this change.
 This can be positive or negative impact.

-## Performance Impact
+## Dependency/Performance Impact
-Please describe any relevant performance impact of this change.
+Please describe any relevant Dependency/performance impact of this change.
 This can be positive or negative impact.
-How did you characterize/test the performance impact?
+How did you characterize/test the dependency/performance impact?

 ## Test Plan